karameht/a11y-lens/README.md

   return (
     <div>
       {/* Your app */}
-      <h1>My App</h1>
-      <button>Click me</button>

-      {/* A11yLens panel */}
       <A11yLens />
     </div>
   );
 }
 ```

-That's it!
-A11yLens will automatically:

-- ✅ Detect your environment (development/production)
-- ✅ Run accessibility scans using axe-core
-- ✅ Show results in a floating panel
-- ✅ Hide itself in production builds
+**That's it!** 🎉 A11yLens will auto-detect your environment and show up in development mode only.

+---

 ## 🎛️ Configuration